Erisred/Blog/_posts/2021-02-15-Jekyll-tags.md

 Note: the links will be displayed identical to the rest of the links on the site.
 The class `postTags` can be altered to style these links as desired.

 ## Make the pages for tag posts
 We need to create the pages these links point to.
 These need to be done manually each time a tag is added.
-There are automatic scripts for this, but they require a little bit of programming skill.^[I don't have that skill, but [here](https://github.com/qian256/qian256.github.io/blob/master/tag_generator.py) is one example - there are many online]
+There are automatic scripts for this, but they require a little bit of programming skill.[^2]

+[^2]:I don't have that skill, but [here](https://github.com/qian256/qian256.github.io/blob/master/tag_generator.py) is one example - there are many online]

 First, create the layout for each tag page.
 In the \_layouts folder, create tagpage.html with the following content: